-- 2.28.
+2.27.
 All employees whether staff and volunteers of TSA, its affiliated organisations and clubs will be required to complete the TSA vetting procedures.
-The only current exception to this is in the case of one-off volunteers who will only have supervised contact with children, young people, persons with a physical disability or other vulnerable adults for a limited period of time.
-Examples would be: - Parents or other volunteers helping out at a club fundraiser or event. - Young people attending the club for a work experience less than once per month. - 2.29.
-Where one-off volunteering leads to regular contact with children, young people, persons with a mental and/or physical disability or other vulnerable adults, the minimum standards for vetting employees must be fully applied.
+The only current

+- exception to this is in the case of once-off volunteers who will only have supervised contact with children, young people, persons with a physical disability or other vulnerable adults for a limited period of time. - 2.28.
+Where once-off volunteering leads to regular contact with children, young people, persons with a mental and/or physical disability or other vulnerable adults, the minimum standards for vetting employees must be fully applied.